HeiConnect/HeiConnect/README.md

 ## Building

 The project can be build using CMake.
-Make sure that the [Gurobi Optimizer](https://www.gurobi.com/solutions/gurobi-optimizer) and the [Boost](https://boost.org) and [LEMON](https://lemon.cs.elte.hu/trac/lemon) graph libraries can be found on your system.
+Make sure that the [Gurobi Optimizer](https://www.gurobi.com/solutions/gurobi-optimizer) (tested >= 11.0.2) and the [Boost](https://boost.org) (tested >= 1.83) and [LEMON](https://lemon.cs.elte.hu/trac/lemon) (tested >= 1.3.1) graph libraries can be found on your system.
 Gurobi is used to solve ILPs and LPs, Boost is mainly used to compute maximum flows while LEMON is used to compute a maximum weighted matching due to bugs in the Boost graph library.

 ```sh
 ./build.sh